What is digital marketing and how is it different from Internet marketing or social media marketing?

 Speaking of reputation, digital marketing also requires careful reputation management.
 In the old days, not so long ago, brands owned their image because their message was the loudest.
 After all, they had advertising, while consumers only had word-of-mouth, unless things go so bad that news media took up the fight.

-Today, consumers own the brand with their loud voice on social media.
+Today, consumers own the brand with their loud voices on social media.
 A single individual can spread good, or bad, about the brand instantly.
 Look at the situation surrounding the passenger on United who was forcibly removed from the plane.
 It was shared on social media to the point where it went viral.
 In this case, the news media simply added to the case.

 Brands need to constantly scour and respond to negative (and positive) comments online.
 A quick correction, fix, or explanation goes a long way toward repairing your reputation.